sszxt/MedSync/README.md

 ---

-## Usage
+## Usage Instructions

 1. Register as a patient or provider.
-2. Upload or view medical records—securely stored on the blockchain.
+2. Upload or view encrypted medical records stored on the blockchain.
-3. Interact with the Medical AI Assistant via chat input.
+3. Chat with the AI Assistant to ask medical questions.
-4. Use the Hospital Finder map to search for facilities.
+4. Locate hospitals nearby using the map-based finder.
-5. Add and manage prescriptions and medication schedules.
+5. Manage medication by tracking schedules and prescriptions..

 ---